 If you have defaults on your credit file and you’re looking for a Buy to Let mortgage, then lenders will look at a few factors closely.
 Lenders will look at how many defaults you have, how long ago they were registered and how much the default was for.
 Lenders will also take into consideration whether the defaults have been paid off and the amount of mortgage deposit you have.

 An Individual voluntary arrangement (IVA) is an agreement you make with the people you owe to pay all or part of your debts.
 IVAs can make it harder to get a Buy to Let mortgage, but not impossible.
 Most mortgage lenders won’t accept your mortgage application if you have an IVA.
-But there’s plenty of specialist mortgage lenders who will.
-Specialist lenders like Bluestone or Kensington specialise in bad credit mortgages, and have more flexible lending criteria than most.
+But there’s plenty of specialist mortgage lenders who will as they have more flexible lending criteria.

 Your options will depend on a few factors.
 Lenders will look at if you’re currently in an IVA and when it happened.
 Lenders will also want to see that you made the repayments consistently and quickly throughout the time you had the IVA.
 You should also be prepared for lenders to ask for evidence of two years of payments.